nrc/ezio/README.md

         // ...
     }

-    // Read a while file
+    // Read a whole file
     let _ = file::read("path/to/file.txt");

     // Write to a file